Is Russia's ruler really sick? Doctors classify rumours

 Is Putin sick?
 Expert emphasizes: “Not every tremor is Parkinson’s”

 Much is also “misinterpreted by laypeople”.
-For example, a red coloring on the face can indicate high blood pressure, but it can also be completely irrelevant.
+For example, a red coloring on the face can indicate high blood pressure, but it can also be without any clinical significance.
 A certain distribution of the redness could in turn be an indication of a fairly widespread inflammatory rosacea skin disease, explains the clinic director from Wiesbaden.
-“A very nice bronze complexion with darkly pigmented palms represents a disorder of the adrenal cortex function,” she emphasized.
+“A very nice bronze complexion with darkly pigmented palms represents a disorder in the functioning of the adrenal cortex,” she emphasized.
 Anorexia and malnutrition also show increased pigmentation.

 But: “Not every tremor is Parkinson’s.”
-Reduced facial expressions may indicate taking certain medications or mental illnesses, among other things.
-Recently, there has been speculation that the Russian president is fighting severe pain by taking steroids.
+A reduced facial expression may indicate, among other things, the taking of certain medications or mental illnesses.
+Recently, there has been speculation that the Russian President is fighting severe pain by taking steroids.

 Speculations about Putin’s health: Experts on external warning signs